MarcinTom/aws_dog_breed_classificationion/README.md

 Remember that your README should:
 - Include a screenshot of completed training jobs:
-a) Initial training job based on hpo.py file
+* Initial training job based on hpo.py file
 ![Training job using hpo.py](./training_job_hpo.JPG)
-b) Final training with selected hyperparameters using the train_model.py
+* Final training with selected hyperparameters using the train_model.py
 ![Training job with final hyperparameters](./training_job_finalparameters.JPG)

 - Logs metrics during the training process: These are include inside train_and_deploy_model.ipynb